zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

    - **UU** - Explorer UI USS
    - **DT** - Zowe Desktop Application Server

-You should use the prefix for the main started task (+ number).
+The STC name of the main started task is `pfxnSV`.
+To view all the STCs for your instance of ZOWE in SDSF, you can use the PREFIX `pfxn*`.

 **Example:**